USA online casinos

 For those of us in states where gambling is regulated, depositing money into your online casino account is simple, with it done via a number of easy methods such as:

 - PayNearMe – 7-Eleven

 - Cash (some casinos offer cash deposits at their land venue)

 The players who are in states where online casinos are not regulated will play at casinos licensed in other countries.
 This means deposits to these sites can be more problematic because of the UIGEA.

 - Visa/Mastercard: The most popular deposit method can also be the hardest to get to work at times.
 This is because payments get blocked to gambling sites.
 If your card won’t work try a different bank card or another method.
 Overall though Visa and Mastercard transactions are now working more often than not to offshore gambling sites.

-- Bitcoin: Full credit to companies like Bodog, who have embraced this cryptocurrency from an early stage.
+- Bitcoin: Full credit to companies like Bodog, who have embraced this cryptocurrency (Crypto gambling in the USA) from an early stage.
 Basically the government can’t stop you spending bitcoin how you want because of its largely anonymous nature.
 Some of the leading online casinos catering to Americans accept payments in bitcoin before converting your balance to USD.

 - Check: This is when the user physically posts in a check to the gambling site they wish to deposit at.
 Can take a few days but is usually a fool proof method of payment.